Queen Elizabeth National Park – Nature’s Grand Symphony

 Buffalo Safari Lodge

-The Lodge is located at Queen Elizabeth Park, Katunguru Bridge, near the magical Kazinga channel, 1km off Kasese-Mbarara road, Western Uganda.
+The Lodge is located at Queen Elizabeth Park, Katunguru Bridge, near the magical Kazinga channel, 1km off the Kasese-Mbarara road, Western Uganda.

 The lodge offers a total of 17 rooms, including both standard and deluxe cottages.
 Each room is thoughtfully designed to maximize the spectacular views of the surrounding landscape while providing a cool retreat from the scorching savannah heat of Queen Elizabeth National Park.